KittyChiu/github-toolkits/workflows/README.md

 These are proof of concepts for automation using Actions.
 They are not production ready.
 You can use them as a starting point to build your own.

-GitHub [Actions documentation](powerbi/README.md) has a rich set of articles from Getting Started to referenced librarys for Actions context.
+GitHub [Actions documentation](https://docs.github.com/en/actions) has a rich set of articles from Getting Started to referenced librarys for Actions context.

 ## `evaluate-workflow-usage.yml`

 This workflow is to generate a summary of workflow runs within the hosted repository with the given date period.
+The summary is represented in both Value Stream view and Table view.

 #### Sample report
 ![screenshot](assets/evaluate-workflow-usage-screenshot.png)